 BIOFUEL

-With biofuel, you have the advantage of not needing lines, hoses or the changing of tanks.
+Biofuel offers the advantage of not needing lines, hoses, or tank changes.
 You do have to fill it up with liquid ethanol and generally you “burn” through the liquid each time you have the fire pit on.
 On the bright side, it burns much cleaner than propane and does not off-gas.
 Therefore, it might be more suitable in situations where you don’t have a great deal of open air venting.
 Open air venting is definitely required for natural gas and propane.

 LIGHTING